sunsibar/docs-duckumentation/book/duckumentation/10_contributing/50_markdown_editors.md

 ## Graphical Markdown editors

-### Typhora
+### Typora

-Typhora is our favorite beacause it allows to preview LaTeX formulas.
+[Typora](https://typora.io/) is our favorite beacause it allows to preview LaTeX formulas.

 <dtvideo src="vimeo:267112016"/>

+You might need to enable LaTeX formulas under `preferences`.

 ## Text editors good for Markdown